 Charon-VAX / Charon-PDP automatically creates individual log files for each Charon-VAX / Charon-PDP execution session.
 If the log parameter is omitted, Charon-VAX / Charon-PDP creates a log file for each Charon-VAX / Charon-PDP execution session in the directory where the emulator was started.
-In these two cases, the log rotation mode is enabled, meaning a new log file is created each time the virtual machine is started and when the log file size exceeds the one specified (see log_file_size) and/or when the log file is older than a specified number of days (see log_rotation period).
+In these two cases, the log rotation mode is enabled, meaning a new log file is created each time the virtual machine is started and when the log file size exceeds the one specified (see General Settings#log_file_size) and/or when the log file is older than a specified number of days (see Gene ral Settings#log rotation period).

-1 A shortcut located in the same directory will be created, pointing to the active log file.
+D A shortcut located in the same directory will be created, pointing to the active log file.
 Its name is based on the hw_model parameter or the configuration name parameter if specified.